PWA for ECommerce Site

 Consumer shopping is evolving at a phenomenal pace in retail today.
 In an increasingly mobile world, consumers are shopping using smartphones and tablets.
 Brands are also changing the way they reach their target audience via mobile advertising.
 It goes without saying that mobile technology has caused major disruption in the retail industry.

 This trend gains prominence during the holiday season.
-According to Adobe Analytics report, mobile traffic increased with more than half (51.4 percent) of traffic originating from smartphones during holiday season alone yet mobile accounted for just 31 percent of revenue.
+According to Adobe Analytics report, mobile traffic increased with more than half (51.4 percent) of traffic originating from smartphones during the holiday season alone yet mobile accounted for just 31 percent of revenue.

 This confirms that retailers have to crack the code on improving mobile conversion rates and the complexity of building and optimizing experiences across channels.
 PWA provides a set of best practices to ensure a web application functions similar to a desktop or mobile application.
 The whole objective is to have an experience so uniform and seamless that the user is unable to tell the difference between a PWA and a native mobile app.

 Magento’s recently released Progressive Web Applications (PWA) Studio allows building online stores with app-like experiences.
-PWA helps ecommerce store owners and companies, providing Magento development services to deliver personalized as well as omnichannel experience across different mediums.
+PWA helps eCommerce store owners and companies, providing Magento development services to deliver personalized as well as omnichannel experience across different mediums.

 Magento & PWA: Making the Connection

-With the goal of creating a perfect omnichannel experience, Adobe, parent company of Magento is adding PWA.
-This is ultimately helping ecommerce sites of all sizes right from small business to large portals make a formidable presence in the market.
+With the goal of creating a perfect omnichannel experience, Adobe, the parent company of Magento is adding PWA.
+This is ultimately helping eCommerce sites of all sizes right from small business to large portals make a formidable presence in the market.
 The goal is to give the best of both web and mobile app worlds.
-Whether it is the ubiquity of mobile apps or searchability of the web world, PWA studio aims to deliver experience to drive customer loyalty and make the purchase process seamless and effortless.
+Whether it is the ubiquity of mobile apps or searchability of the web world, PWA studio aims to deliver the experience to drive customer loyalty and make the purchase process seamless and effortless.

 While Magento may have grown, Adobe aims to develop Magento as a premier cloud-based eCommerce platform embracing technologies to better serve online shoppers.
 PWAs offer push notifications features and location to be built into the architecture, making it relatively easy for all brands to deliver highly personalized omnichannel experiences at the right time and at reasonably less cost compared to a mobile app.